ILIAS-eLearning/ILIAS/components/ILIAS/MetaData/docs/api.md

 there is a difference between a field not being filled and being filled with 0.
 In the former case, null is used instead of an integer.

-Lastly, `durationToSeconds` transforms a LOM-duration to seconds.
+`durationToSeconds` transforms a LOM-duration to seconds.
 This is only a rough estimate, as LOM-durations do not have a start date, so e.g.  each month is treated as 30 days.

+`getAllLanguages` returns all languages that are valid in LOM in ILIAS (see also [here](lom_structure.md#language-lang)) as pairs of value and label.
+The value is what should be actually written into LOM, and the label can be presented as is to the user.